Looking for amazing coastline and history? Read on for places to visit in South Wales with kids!

 We had some friends coming for a visit, and so to get a bit more space for the kids and a lot more fresh air than is commonly available in London, we found a house in Pembrokeshire available to spend a week over the Easter holiday.
 And what a good choice it was as a base for exploring South West Wales, as Pembrokeshire manages to contain remarkable scenery and history in one charming package.

 I fully expect this to have convinced you to plan your own trip.
-There’s plenty of ways to occupy your time and make your kids very happy, but here’s a few that really must make your list!
+There’s plenty of ways to occupy your time and make your family very happy, but here’s a few of the best places to visit in South Wales!

 Beaches and Coast